mit-acl/minvo/README.md

 Depending on the settings you choose in each file, you may need to install [YALMIP](https://yalmip.github.io/) (tested with [this release](https://github.com/yalmip/YALMIP/releases/tag/R20200116_hotfix)), [SNOPT](https://ccom.ucsd.edu/~optimizers/) and/or [MOSEK](https://www.mosek.com/).

-## Approval for release
-This code was approved for release by The Boeing Company in December 2020.
+> **Approval for release**: This code was approved for release by The Boeing Company in December 2020.